"

 Location of Amygdala and the BNST

 An illustration of the brain from a side view.
-There are several items highlighted on this illustration of the brain.
+There are several items highlighted on this illustration.
 Those items are: Temporal Lobe, Amygdala, BNST, mPFC, vPFC, insula, Caudate, and Thalamus.

 Reproduced from “Over-shadowed by the amygdala: The bed nucleus of the stria terminalis emerges as a key to psychiatric disorders,” by M.A.
 Lebow and A. Chen, 2016, Molecular Psychiatry, 21, p.
 455. (Overshadowed by the amygdala: the bed nucleus of the stria terminalis emerges as key to psychiatric disorders).
 Retrieved from: Overshadowed by the amygdala: the bed nucleus of the stria terminalis emerges as key to psychiatric disorders.
 Copyright 2016 by Macmillan Publishers Limited, Open Access.